 Here is the good news: both Uber and Lyft have insurance policies that cover injured people up to $1 million.
 Now the bad news: it only comes into play in certain situations.

 Sadly, that is not the end of the bad news.
 Generally speaking, if the ride share company did not pay, you would expect that the driver’s own personal insurance would cover you.
 Not so in many ride share accidents, because most personal insurance policies include a clause prohibiting you from commercial driving.

 Does this mean that you are out of luck?
 Not at all.

-At The South Florida Injury Law Firm, our lawyers have helped people to get needed compensation from injuries sustained in all kinds of auto accidents – including crashes involving ride share vehicles.
+At The Injury Law Firm of South Florida, our lawyers have helped people to get needed compensation from injuries sustained in all kinds of auto accidents – including crashes involving ride share vehicles.
 We understand the complex web of laws surrounding this emerging area and how to fight to ensure you hold the responsible parties accountable and get what you deserve.

 What Makes Ride Share Services Different from Taxi Services in Florida?

 When you hire a taxi cab to take you somewhere, the person driving you will be an employee of that taxi cab company, and they are required by law to be fully insured.
 This is not how things work with Uber, Lyft, and other ride shares.

 Technically, the drivers of these companies are not employees, but independent contractors.
 They use their own cars to take people around.
 They are permitted to use their own auto insurance for liability coverage.